RonaldRex/mongodb-tutorial/README.md

 > use test
 ```

-### Creating documents
+## Creating documents

 __db.collection_name.insert(document)__
 Adds a document to the collection_name collection.
-Creates a collection if
+Creates a collection
-it doesn't exist.
+inside the current database if it doesn't exist.
 Example: create a collection named users in the test database and insert a document.
 ```bash
 > db.users.insert({firstName: "Alberta", lastName: "Williams"})
 ```